 - Promote comparable reporting and actionable analysis

-A product of CIHI’s collaborative work to date, the MAID Information Needs Framework facilitates the exploration of MAID-related health system information needs.
+A product of CIHI’s collaborative work to date, the MAID Information Needs Framework (PDF) facilitates the exploration of MAID-related health system information needs.

 Coding and abstracting

 Information gaps related to medical assistance in dying, including changes required to coding and abstracting, were identified by working with key stakeholders.
 Interim coding direction is available for 2016–2017 and 2017–2018 data.
 In 2018–2019, new ICD-10-CA/CCI codes and related standards and abstracting changes will be available.